sedrof/Course-Enrollment/README.md

 - Email: institution@institution.com
 - Password: password

-Ideally seed the database first.
+- A normal user can register when he choses a course to enroll in.
+So basically its recomended to seed the database first.